Government ethics chief blasts Trump over plans for business

-Speaking at a forum on government ethics at the Brookings Institution in Washington, Walter M. Shaub said the president-elect's plan to separate himself from his business interest doesn't follow the tradition of presidents from the past four decades.
+Speaking at the Brookings Institution in Washington, Walter M. Shaub said Trump's plan to separate himself from his business interests doesn't follow the tradition of presidents from the past four decades.

 "This is not a blind trust," he said.
 "It's not even close."

+Shaub's office is not an enforcement agency, but it advises executive branch officials about how to avoid conflicts of interest.
+It is in the process of combing through the financial holdings of Trump's Cabinet nominees to look for problems.

-Earlier Wednesday, Trump announced that he would place his vast business holdings into a trust controlled by his adult sons, Don Jr. and Eric, and that he would step away from running the Trump Organization.
+Earlier Wednesday, Trump announced that he would place his vast business holdings in a trust controlled by his adult sons, Don Jr. and Eric, and that he would relinquish his leadership of the Trump Organization.

 Related: What Trump is really doing about his business

+Trump will not sell his stake in the business, however.
 Under a blind trust, Trump would sell his holdings and let an independent manager invest the proceeds.
+That way, he could not profit directly from decisions he makes as president.

 Shaub said the Trump plan "adds nothing to the equation."